ginkgo-project/ginkgo/doc/joss/paper.md

-As sparse linear algebra is one of the main focus of Ginkgo, we provide a variety of sparse matrix formats such as COO, CSR, ELL, HYBRID and SELLP along with highly tuned Sparse Matrix Vector product (SpMV) kernels.
-The SpMV kernel is a key building blocks of vitually all iterative solvers and typically accounts for a significant fraction of the application runtime.
+As sparse linear algebra is one of the main focus of Ginkgo, we provide a variety of sparse matrix formats such as COO, CSR, ELL, HYBRID and SELLP along with highly tuned Sparse Matrix Vector product (SpMV) kernels [@topc-smpv].
+The SpMV kernel is a key building block of virtually all iterative solvers and typically accounts for a significant fraction of the application runtime.
 Additionally, we also provide high performance conversion routines between the different formats enhancing their flexibility.